haya-rahamasif/ADT-lesson/README.md

 ### Linked Lists
 Since linked lists have a large amount of methods, you will notice that the `js-sdsl` library, which contains a class with methods for the Linked List ADT, has been imported and setup for you in scripts.js. <br><br>
-Your task is to manipulate the created linked list to ssimulate a todo list with items in the order you want to do them.
+Your task is to manipulate the created linked list to simulate a todo list with items in the order you want to do them.
 Make sure to experiment with methods that add, remove and examine parts of the array!
 <br><br>
 🧇